Ground Textures and Roads

 The Collections page previews texture collections as item lists.
 In the custom vector mapping builder, a rule can choose a texture asset when the collection data exposes one.

-When a custom vector mapping rule has no texture asset, the backend tries to find a built-in or default vector mapping rule with the same source name and reuse its texture reference.
-This keeps common cloned mappings useful even when you only edit names, layers, categories, tags, or priority.
+When a custom vector mapping rule has no texture asset, MapToPlay can reuse the texture from a built-in rule with the same source name.
+This keeps a cloned mapping useful when you change its names, layers, categories, tags, or priority.